coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

       Definition all_null (s : list T) := all (@null T) s.

-Unfortunately, such higher-order expressions are quite frequent in representation functions, especially those which use Coq's ``Structures`` to emulate Haskell typeclasses.
+Unfortunately, such higher-order expressions are quite frequent in representation functions, especially those that use Coq's ``Structures`` to emulate Haskell typeclasses.

-Therefore, |SSR| provides a variant of Coq’s implicit argument declaration, which causes Coq to fill in some implicit parameters at each point of use, e.g., the above definition can be written:
+Therefore, |SSR| provides a variant of Coq’s implicit argument declaration, which causes Coq to fill in some implicit parameters at each point of use; e.g., the above definition can be written:

 .. example::